TenderSure-Africa-SEZ/trific-platform-docs/docs/workflows/communication-flow.md

 # Communication Flows

-Effective communication is fundamental to the success of the Trific platform.
+Effective communication is fundamental to the success of the TRIFIC platform.
 This documentation outlines the structured communication workflows that ensure clear, secure, and documented interactions between all platform participants.

 ## Overview

-The Trific platform implements a multi-layered communication system designed to facilitate:
+The TRIFIC platform implements a multi-layered communication system designed to facilitate:

 -   **Secure Messaging**: End-to-end encrypted communication channels
 -   **Structured Workflows**: Predefined communication patterns for common scenarios